ddeath/citesting/.github/pull_request_template.md

 # Description

 Please include a summary of the change and what it should solve.
-Please include also information what this PR does not solve and will be solved later.
+Please include also information what this PR does NOT solve and will be solved later.

 Example: